ApoorvaaKulkarni/Programming/README.md

 2. Check if a given number is Fibonacci
 3. Check if the Year is Leap year
 4. Count Vowels, Consonants, Numbers, and Special characters in a given string
-5. count words in a string
+5. count the number of words in a string
 6. Print the Fibonacci Series up to a Given Number
 7. Reverse a given String
 8. Simple Calculator Program